Segs/Segs/Projects/CoX/docs/README.md

 7. Bypass the CohUpdater requirement.

-   The Issue 0 client requires that you launch the game with a program called `CohUpdater.exe`.
+   The Issue 0 client requires that you launch the game with a program called `CohUpdater`.
 To bypass this, create a shortcut to CoX.exe and place it wherever you'd like.
 Access its properties, and in the `Target:` field, add the following: `-project SEGS`.

    If you would like to run the client in windowed mode for debugging purposes, add these optional instructions: `-fullscreen 0 -screen 1024 768`.